 Bring soul to your meals with homespun elements like handmade napkins, natural wood boards, and soft linen runners.
 These textures embody the vintage cottagecore aesthetic’s love for simplicity and craft.
 Combine them with seasonal fruits or hand-poured candles for a personal touch.
 Each piece should feel touched by hand, not manufactured.
 The table becomes a celebration of care and daily ritual.

-- Furniture: rough-hewn farmhouse dining table with visible wood grain and natural imperfections, paired with slat-back wooden dining chairs
+- Furniture: reclaimed wood farmhouse dining table with visible grain and worn edges

 27. Quiet Reading Retreats